cjerrington/cjerrington.github.io/src/posts/2023/2023-01-07-netlify-redirects.md

 I found this post on [Moving your Jekyll site to Netfify](https://www.netlify.com/blog/2017/05/11/migrating-your-jekyll-site-to-netlify/), and Netlify makes this easy as well straight from your dashboard when making a new project with them.

-Once the site was built, I could go to [cjerrington.netlify.app](https://cjerrington.netlify.app) and (once DNS was update) [claytonerrington.com](https://claytonerrington.com), but just like [www.claytonerrington.com](https://www.claytonerrington.com) forwards to the APEX domain, I wanted the `*.netlify.app` to auto redirect which it does not from the website configurations.
+Once the site was built, I could go to [cjerrington.netlify.app](https://cjerrington.netlify.app) and (once DNS was update) [claytonerrington.com](https://claytonerrington.com), but just l-ike [www.claytonerrington.com](https://www.claytonerrington.com) forwards to the APEX domain, I wanted the `*.netlify.app` to auto redirect which it does not from the website -configurations.

 Thus comes in the redirects: